(Salvadoran roast turkey with a rich sauce)

 - Relajo spice mixture: Many Salvadoran cooks add a mixture of spices, peppers and seeds called a relajo to their sauce.
 Not only does it add authentic Salvadoran flavor, but the peanuts and pumpkin and sesame seeds help thicken the sauce as well.
 If you use a relajo, you can omit the giblets from the sauce.

 - 1 chile guaque or other dried chile, destemmed and deseeded

 - 10 bay leaves

-- 2 teaspoons dred thyme, or 1 sprig fresh
+- 2 teaspoons dried thyme, or 1 sprig fresh

 Add the spice mixture when you add the vegetables to the roasting pan.
 Puree and strain the sauce as directed above.

-- Pan con Pavo: Serve the cold sliced turkey in sandwich rolls (bollitos) topped with some of the sauce, lettuce, sliced tomatoes and cucumbers.
+- Pan con pavo: Serve the cold sliced turkey in sandwich rolls (bolillos) topped with some of the sauce, lettuce, sliced tomatoes and cucumbers.